na-na-hi/renget/archive/sfbf5.md

 >all those poor monsters who can't fly or swim anymore due to their huge badonkadonks
 >we gotta think about the environment people!

-\>aquatic monsters who helplessly splash on the surface of the water because their boobs make them too buoyant to dive underwater now
+%darkgreen%\>aquatic monsters who helplessly splash on the surface of the water because their boobs make them too buoyant to dive underwater now
 \>flying monsters grounded because they weight too much to get off the ground now (Valstrax is in SHAMBLES)
 \>meanwhile Kulve is counting her gold and doing her best evil laugh from her new HQ in Malzeno's castle
-\>while the former Baroness is now a prisoner in her own castle dungeon, after her blood wine was mysteriously spiked with a massive dose of Xtra-strength Bosomeboost, causing her to suddenly grow such huge bazongas that she couldn't move under her own power anymore and became helpless to resist the hostile takeover
+\>while the former Baroness is now a prisoner in her own castle dungeon, after her blood wine was mysteriously spiked with a massive dose of Xtra-strength Bosomeboost, causing her to suddenly grow such huge bazongas that she couldn't move under her own power anymore and became helpless to resist the hostile takeover%%

-\>The guild cant make heads or tails of the situation
+%darkgreen%\>The guild cant make heads or tails of the situation
 \>Monsters suddenly appear with these hefty mutations and many of them are so encumbered that they dont pose much of a threat
 \>Most monsters just seem....annoyed or even depressed about these turn of events
 \>Normally that would be a benefit since you dont have the disturbances that come with their presence, but the monsters also act as a balancing mechanism to other organisms in the wild